 - Bind the data in Binding > Series.

 The data has to be formatted in a specific way.
-You need at least 3 columns or rows, and optionally a fourth one for the custom range labels.
+You need at least 3 columns or rows, and optionally a fourth for the bar color and a fifth one for the custom range labels.

 - Measures column/row:

 Contains the data which define the ranges behind the bar.
 Numbers only.
 It is recommend to limit the number of ranges to less than 5, but any number is possible.
 Unlike with a regular Bar chart, when the first range needs to start from 0, the data should also contain this 0 value.
 Numbers can also be negative.

 - Value column/row

 Contains one single value of the primary measure and needs to be bound to “Value” in the bindings tab.
 This is represents the length of the bar.
 Number only.
 Can both be positive or negative.